Tutorial: Performing web editing using data from an enterprise geodatabase

 Once you've created an empty enterprise geodatabase, you'll need to create a new database user to manage your edits.
-To do this, you'll need to first connect to your database, create a new database user, then reconnect to the database as the new user.
+To do this, you'll need to first connect to your geodatabase as the database administrator, create a new database user, then reconnect to the database as the new user.

 Connect to the database and create a new user

 - In ArcCatalog or the Catalog window in ArcMap, expand the Database Connections folder and double-click Add Database Connection .

 - From the Database Platform drop-down list, choose the type of database with which you want to connect.

 - Enter the appropriate database properties and authentication credentials to connect to the database.
 If you need help, see Database connections in ArcGIS for Desktop to learn how to enter the correct information to connect to your database.

 You must connect as a database administrator to create a user.